Welcome to the Pro course.

 Keep It Simple

 I have actually created this 7-step KISS Strategy literally to keep it simple.
 Because trading is complex and confusing enough already.
 I follow these 7 steps to get the trades with the highest win-rate and reward.

-This is what my KISS TRADING STRATEGY is based upon.
+This is what my KISS strategy is based upon.
 I need to take 7 independent steps before I decide to enter a trade.
 In short I break down my trade decisions in these 7 steps:

 - Chart Structures